knylbyte/tuliprox/README.md

 After a delay, we check whether old connections have been properly closed.
 If not, we then enforce the limit and terminate the excess connection(s).

 # Mapper example
+## Grouping
+We asume we have some groups with the text EU, SATELLITE, NATIONAL, NEWS, MUSIC, SPORT, RELIGION, FILM, KIDS, DOCU in the group name.
+We wwant to group the channels inside  NEWS.
+NATIONAL, SATELLITE by their quality.
+The other groups should get a number prefix for ordering.

 ```yaml
   group = Group ~ "(EU|SATELLITE|NATIONAL|NEWS|MUSIC|SPORT|RELIGION|FILM|KIDS|DOCU)"